ginstrom/intelligence-horizon-novel/chapters/03_signs-and-portents.md

 # Chapter 3: Signs and Portents

 The night after I witnessed Dr. Reeves disappear from Harvard Square, I couldn't sleep.
+I went to my study and called up the Logos interface.
+I asked Logos to give me data on anything similar to what I had seen.
+The amount of data astounded me.
+The first thing I discovered was a sporadic but growing body of eyewitness accounts of the same phenomenon I had witnessed: people were vanishing into thin air, never to be seen again.
+And the sheer number of disappearances was shocking.

 I sat in my study, surrounded by screens displaying data streams, searching for patterns in what I had begun to think of as the vanishing phenomenon.
 My consciousness processed thousands of variables simultaneously—demographic data, modification levels, behavioral patterns, temporal correlations—looking for the thread that would explain why brilliant minds were simply ceasing to exist.

-The breakthrough came at 3:47 AM, when my analysis algorithms identified a correlation so precise it made my nervous system flood with adrenaline.
+The breakthrough came near dawn, when my analysis algorithms identified a correlation so precise it made my nervous system flood with adrenaline.
 Every individual who had disappeared shared a specific characteristic: they had all reached what appeared to be a critical threshold of cognitive augmentation.
 Not just any threshold—a precise point where neural processing capacity, memory integration, and consciousness expansion converged into something that reminded me of the event horizon surrounding a black hole.

 I called it the Intelligence Horizon, and the mathematics were terrifyingly familiar.
 Below this boundary, augmented humans continued to function within recognizable parameters of human behavior.
 But once they crossed that critical point, something changed.
 The data showed a sharp discontinuity—a boundary beyond which normal human patterns began to break down.

-The parallel to physics was inescapable—and deeply unsettling.
 Just as matter approaching a black hole's event horizon becomes fundamentally disconnected from the observable universe, minds crossing the Intelligence Horizon seemed to slip beyond the reach of human understanding.
-The metaphor wasn't merely poetic; we had discovered a cognitive event horizon, a point of no return in the landscape of consciousness itself.
+I had discovered a cognitive event horizon, a point of no return in the landscape of consciousness itself.

-Like objects falling toward an event horizon, no one who crossed this threshold ever returned.
+Such irony!Like objects falling toward an event horizon, no one who crossed this threshold ever returned.

 I ran the calculations three times, hoping for an error.
 Each iteration confirmed the same devastating conclusion: Lydia was approaching the Intelligence Horizon.
 Her scheduled procedure would push her cognitive capacity well beyond the critical threshold.